 I landed in Taiwan not really knowing what to expect.
 Taiwan was on my list for years.
 Even when I lived in China I never got the chance to visit it.

-I’d seen photos, heard about the night markets, read about Taipei being “underrated.”
+I’d seen photos, heard about the night markets, and read about Taipei being “underrated.”
 But I didn’t have a list or a plan.
 I just had a camera and a bit of curiosity.

-Turns out, that’s all you need.
+Turns out, that’s all you need!

 First stop: Taipei